wiese/ApproximateDateTime/README.md

 data point, for any given unit.
 All of this information can be provided simulatanously and will be prioritized accordingly.

-By default, if no year is explicitly provided - i.e. *whitelist*ed - the current year will be used.
+By default, if no year is explicitly *whitelist*ed, the current year will be used.

 ### Clue precedence
 1. Blacklist